-• If the symptom pattern suggests a diagnosis of asthma (Box 6-2, p.100) and respiratory symptoms are uncontrolled (Box 6-4, p.105) and/or wheezing episodes are frequent (e.g. three or more episodes in a season), regular controller treatment should be initiated (Step 2, Box 6-5, p.109) and the response evaluated (Evidence D).

-Regular controller treatment may also be indicated in a child with less frequent, but more severe episodes of viral-induced wheeze (Evidence D).

-• If the diagnosis of asthma is in doubt, and inhaled SABA therapy needs to be repeated frequently, e.g. more than every 6-8 weeks, a trial of regular controller treatment should be considered to confirm whether the symptoms are due to asthma (Evidence D).
+- If the symptom pattern suggests a diagnosis of asthma (Box 6-2, p.102) and respiratory symptoms are uncontrolled (Box 6-4, p.107) and/or wheezing episodes are frequent (e.g. three or more episodes in a season), regular controller treatment should be initiated (Step 2, Box 6-5, p.111) and the response evaluated (Evidence D).
+Regular controller treatment may also be indicated in a child with less frequent, but more severe episodes of viralinduced wheeze (Evidence D). - If the diagnosis of asthma is in doubt, and inhaled SABA therapy needs to be repeated frequently, e.g. more than every 6-8 weeks, a trial of regular controller treatment should be considered to confirm whether the symptoms are due to asthma (Evidence D).

 It is important to discuss the decision to prescribe controller treatment and the choice of treatment with the child's parents or carers.
 They should be aware of both the relative benefits and risks of the treatments, and the importance of maintaining normal activity levels for their child's normal physical and social development.
+Although effects of ICS on growth velocity are seen in pre-pubertal children in the first 1-2 years of treatment, this is not progressive or cumulative, and the one study that examined long-term outcomes showed a difference of only 0.7% in adult height.
+Poorly-controlled asthma itself adversely affects adult height.
+For more detail see Appendix Chapter 5B.